-In looking out over the strip-mining operations dotting the landscape of college football and wondering what had happened, it’s easy to imagine yourself as J.J.
-Gittes, the slick private investigator from Chinatown.
+Some time while you're looking out over the television strip-mining camps that blight the otherwise handsome landscape of college football, imagine yourself as J.J.
+Gittes, the private investigator from the movie Chinatown.

-Near the end of a disturbing case, Gittes managed to force himself into an audience with the Final Authority, a money-man driven by an ineffable greed for more.
-Gittes looks him straight in the eye and asks: “Why are you doing it?
+In that story, near the end of a disturbing case that had taken over his life, Gittes orchestrated an audience with the Final Authority, a behind-the-scenes money-man driven by an unfathomable greed for more.
+Gittes, taking advantage of his rare opportunity, looked the man in the eye and asked: “Why are you doing it?
 How much better can you eat, what can you buy that you can't already afford?"

-And the human greed, now well represented by the money men of college football and those they own, looks down and responds: “The future, Mr. Gittes, the future.”
+And that avatar of greed—now well represented by the money men who've spent decades buying up college football, and the presidents and athletic directors who have always taken their money—leers down at Gittes and responds: “The future, Mr. Gittes, the future.”

-It won’t be long before the Olde Sport of college football won’t be visible on the far horizon.
-Within the next decade the game they play on Saturdays could bear only a passing resemblance to the game they played, with only temperate changes to its structure, for the first 129 years of its existence.
+It will not be long until the old game of college football, its culture and structure and reasons for being, will disappear over the trailing horizon.
+Likely within the next decade the game played on fall Saturdays will bear a superficial but hollowed out resemblance to the game they played, with moderate and slowly-realized changes to its structure and purpose, for the first 150 years of its existence.

-"Change is coming," Arne Duncan, one of the prominent commission members, told ESPN. ”Whether that's at the state level or federal level, change is coming to college athletics.
+"Change is coming," said Arne Duncan, the former secretary of education and one of the commission's members. ”Whether that's at the state level or federal level, change is coming to college athletics.
 It's absolutely in the N.C.A.A.’s interest to control their own fate and to lead.
 I don't want to say this is their last opportunity to do that, but I will say they are running out of time.”

-If the N.C.A.A. does not find a way to control what is now an imminent crash landing, the loss of major college football could destroy what’s left of its 116-year-old association, or save it, depending on your perspective.
-The association, which was created in 1905 with the help of President Teddy Roosevelt in order to control college football, must get out in front of its membership and demonstrate how unique its case remains, and why the sport deserves a very-special treatment.
-'King Football' is the absolute monarch in this realm, and nothing else can stand up to it.
-Men’s LaCrosse would go extinct if it struck for a comparable deal, and so would every other ‘penny-ante’ game in the N.C.A.A.’s suddenly-shaky portfolio.
+If the N.C.A.A. does not find a way to control what is now an almost certain crash landing of its enterprise, the loss of major college football could destroy what’s left of its 116-year-old association, or save it, depending on your perspective.
+The association, created in 1905 with the help of President Teddy Roosevelt to oversee college football, must give the sport a very-special treatment going forward if it's going to be kept under their umbrella.

 The Fateful Decision